 - Allow approximately two weeks for your Social Security card to arrive in the mail.
 Once you have received your Social Security card, take it to the Human Resources Office (Memorial Building 104) to complete your employment paperwork.

-All paid Internships will require utilization of pe-completion OPT or CPT.
+All paid Internships will require utilization of pre-completion OPT or CPT.
 Contact your DSO for more information.
-You will also need a letter from your internship site to provide to your academic advisor who will sign off on it before you submit your CPT.

-The Student Engagement Center offers the Whitman Internship Grant, which provides funding for students who submit strong applications to participate in unpaid internship experiences at both for-profit and non-profit organizations.
+The Career and Community Engagement Center offers the Whitman Internship Grant, which provides funding for students who submit strong applications to participate in unpaid internship experiences at both for-profit and non-profit organizations.

 International students seeking to apply for a Whitman Internship Grant can use the IDSC 125 course or OPT work authorization.
 Please note that application deadlines for international students vary; check the application deadlines here if you are considering applying.

-Visit the Student Engagement Center for various volunteer opportunities that are either student-led or community led.
+Visit the Career and Community Engagement Center for various volunteer opportunities that are either student-led or community led.

-It is easy to confuse unpaid internship with volunteering.
+It is easy to confuse unpaid internships with volunteering.
 Internship relates to your course of study or future career prospects.
 Volunteering is when "you give, but not receive", that is an activity from which you do not directly benefit.
 Example: Computer Science student volunteers in an animal shelter.
 However, for a veterinary medicine student the same activity would qualify as unpaid internship.
-Therefore, the Computer Science student can volunteer with no any type of employment authorization, but the vet student would need either CPT or OPT.
+Therefore, the Computer Science student can volunteer with no employment authorization, but the vet student would need either CPT or OPT.
 By its definition, volunteering is only possible at not-for-profit or charitable institutions.